russelljjarvis/teiili/docs/scripts/Building Blocks.md

 To generate a 2 dimensional WTA population you can do the following.
 ```
 # The number of neurons in your WTA population.
-# Note that this number is squared in in the 2D WTA
+# Note that this number is squared in the 2D WTA
 num_neurons = 7
 # The number of neurons which project to your WTA.
-# Note that this number is squared in in the 2D WTA
+# Note that this number is squared in the 2D WTA
 num_input_neurons = 10
 my_wta = WTA(name='my_wta', dimensions=2,
              neuron_eq_builder=DPI,